Relationship

 reading about the life of a contemporary voice

-I am found sitting up
+I am found sitting up by the stage

 You were hoping for an encore